-The profile below is part of a campaign paid for by Energy Fuels.
-This profile provides detailed information, helping investors make better investment decisions.
-Energy Fuels’ support of Uranium Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of a investor education campaign.
+The profile provides detailed information which was sourced and approved by Energy Fuels Inc. in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Energy Fuels Inc. (TSX:EFR,NYSEMKT:UUUU) is a U.S.-based uranium producer and the second largest supplier of uranium within the United States.
 The United States, the world’s leading producer of nuclear energy and uranium consumer, currently obtains about 85% of its annual uranium requirements from foreign sources.
 The nation is home to 99 commercial nuclear reactors with five more under construction.

 Energy Fuels is the only uranium producer with both conventional production and in situ uranium recovery (“ISR”) in the United States.
 With the only conventional uranium mill operating in the United States and a large portfolio of high-quality conventional and ISR uranium properties, Energy Fuels offers excellent leverage to rising uranium prices and is in an excellent position to capitalize on the growing need for more domestic uranium supplies.

 Energy Fuels is the leading uranium mining company focused in the U.S., in terms of current production, scalability, and resource portfolio.
 The Company also recently announced that it is acquiring Mesteña Uranium, an established, closely-held uranium producer located in South Texas.
 The Mesteña acquisition, which includes the permitted and constructed Alta Mesa Project and exploration and development access to nearly 200,000-acres of privately-held land, will significantly increase Energy Fuels’ lower cost uranium production profile.